The compiler currently only supports UNIX-like systems, Windows support is planned for a future release.

 Once you have Homebrew installed, installing fyr is as easy as

 The fyrc binary will be linked into your Homebrew path.

 Simply clone the repository and run

-The fyrc executable can be found in bin/.
+The fyrc executable can be found in the same directory.

 Now set the environment variables in the cloned directory like this: